 In these cases, the processor and memory are still in use, much like how some consoles can complete background downloads when you put them in their own forms of sleep mode.
 Clicking the power button one time should put the device in sleep mode.

 Holding it down for too long may shut it off completely, though.
 Gamers should note that there is a timeout feature as well.
 Depending on its settings, it may put the device to sleep or shut it down after some time.
-Check these settings and adjust them accordingly to make sure that your downloads are not interrupted.
+Check these settings and adjust them accordingly to ensure that your downloads are not interrupted.

 In most cases, you should be able to expect download speeds for Oculus games that are similar to other systems you may have.
-This can depend on your overall connection speed and a few other things, but you might find that some of your games seem to download much slower than should be.
+This can depend on your overall connection speed and a few other things, but you might find that some of your games seem to download much slower than they should be.

 The first place to look would be your own connection.
 You can use various programs right in your web browser to make a test that tells you how fast your connection speed is at that time.
 It is a good idea to remember that other things that might take up your allotted bandwidth might have some impact on how fast your Oculus games are downloading from the servers to your device.